mimersql/MimerPy/doc/mimerpy.rst

 Cursor Extensions
 --------------------------------------

-.. attribute:: connection
+.. attribute:: Cursor.connection

   Read-only attribute which returns a reference to the connection at which the cursor was created.

-.. attribute:: messages
+.. attribute:: Cursor.messages

   List where an exception class and value is appended to as a tuple that the interface receives from the underlying database.
 The aim